 Surf and turf doesn’t get much better than this.
 Both ingredients are fab on their own of course, but cook them together and a little bit of magic happens.

-750g (generous 1½ pounds) Australian prawns (banana or Mooloolaba king prawns)
+750g (generous 1½ lbs) Australian prawns (banana or Mooloolaba king prawns, or premium prawns)

 3½ Tbsp olive oil